The Black Pharaohs Of Kush Who Founded Egypt’s 25th Dynasty

-In the 8th Century, the Kushite King Piye conquered Egypt and established the 25th Egyptian Dynasty of Black Pharaohs in 747 BC.
+In the 8th Century, the Kushite King Piye conquered Egypt and founded the 25th Egyptian Dynasty of Black Pharaohs from Nubian Kush circa 747 BC.

 Piye was followed by a succession of Black Pharaohs until they were deposed by the Assyrians.